k7kaushal/PaperInsight/README.md

 ### Project setup

-> The first thing to do is to clone the repository: (https://github.com/k7kaushal/PaperInsight.git)
+> The first thing to do is to clone the repository: (https://github.com/k7kaushal/PaperInsight.git) <br>
-> Install requirements using:
+> Install requirements using: <br>
 `pip install -r requirements.txt`
 > Once pip has finished installing the requirements:
 ```